kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 ## 3. Core Experience & User Journeys

 ### 3.1.
 The Defining Experience
-The defining experience of KiteOps is: **“It’s the app where lessons automatically adapt to the wind.”**
+The defining experience of KiteOps is: **“It’s the app where lessons adapt to the wind.”**

 This encapsulates the core value proposition of the platform: an intelligent, weather-aware system that proactively manages schedules to maximize safety and lesson quality, while minimizing manual coordination for customers, instructors, and managers.